lastweek/Sandix/README.md

 	  on Linux kernel(Mimic everything in a simple implementation).
 	  Sandix is the abbreviation for Sandy Unix

-	- Just mimic everything, no innovative things about OS maybe. :)
+	- Just mimic linux, no innovative things about OS maybe. :)
 	  But I do hope I could bring something new when I learning and coding Sandix.